frankiecho/ahpsurvey/README.md

     in other packages which does this
   - Sensitivity analysis
   - More ways to impute missing data
+  - Fuzzy AHP (or integration with existing packages)

 Please let me know if there are any features which could be useful to you in a feature request or contribution.